input-output-hk/peras-design/docs/reports/tech-report-1.md

   hash :: a -> Hash a
 ```

+For executing the reference specification, an instance of the different kind of hashes (for example for hashing blocks) needs to be provided.

 #### Agda2hs

-In order to generate "readable" Haskell code, we use `agda2hs` rather than relying on the `MAlonzo` code directly. `agda2hs` comes with a `Prelude` for Agda that is extractable to Haskell.
-As `agda2hs` works by putting pragmas into the Agda code, it only supports a subset of Agda.
+In order to generate "readable" Haskell code, we use `agda2hs` rather than relying on the `MAlonzo` code directly. `agda2hs` is not compatible with the Agda standard library and therefore we are using the custom `Prelude` provided by `agda2hs` that is also extractable to Haskell.

 For extracting properties from Agda to Haskell we can use as similar type as the `Equal` type from the agda2hs examples.
 The constructor for `Equal` takes a pair of items and a proof that those are equal.
 When extracting to Haskell the proof gets erased.
 We can use this idea for extracting properties to be used with quick-check.